AljoschaMeyer/common_syntax/README.md

 A collection of common sytax elements for computer languages, such as identifiers, integer literals, floating-point literals, string literals and so on.
 These definitions are placed in the public domain and are intended to be used in different computer languages.

 **Status: stable.
-More syntax may still be added, slip out the existing ones will not be changed.**
+More syntax elements may still be added, but the existing ones will not be changed.**

 All input text should be valid UTF-8.